appclacks/mirabelle/site/mirabelle/content/_index.md

 # Mirabelle, a powerful stream processing engine for monitoring

-Mirabelle is stream processing engine which can be used to aggregate events, metrics and logs.
+Mirabelle is a stream processing engine which can be used to aggregate events, metrics and logs.

 Its powerful and extensible DSL allows you to define computations on a stream of data.
 Mirabelle offers natively a lot of functions (time windows, mathematical operations, transforming data, relabelling...) which can be easily combined according to your needs.